Is there such a thing as the perfect product manager?

 It’s better to think of your product management career as ever-evolving, which means feedback is really nothing to be afraid of.

-It’s all part of design thinking; doing, learning and adapting to do better.
+It’s all part of design thinking; doing, learning, and adapting to do better.

 What skills do they believe you embody?
 What are your areas for development?
 And how many of these can you cross-reference with your own insights?

-As a PM on the road to professional development, it’s absolutely essential to maintain a growth mindset as you go.
+As a PM on the road to professional development, it’s essential to maintain a growth mindset as you go.

 Because the alternative — a ‘fixed mindset’ — causes us to avoid challenges, give up easily and ignore useful constructive feedback.

 A growth mindset is also how you’ll overcome that tricksy knowing-doing gap, too.
-Even if you’re not used to call it by its name, we are all guilty of knowing-doing gap behavior — dragging our heels and failing to apply some new-found knowledge.
+Even if you’re not used to calling it by its name, we are all guilty of knowing-doing gap behavior — dragging our heels and failing to apply some new-found knowledge.

 When it comes to skillset building, this gap will show itself in a failure to spot and take opportunities you can learn from.